By Terry Corbell

-Videos, as a marketing tool, are great because they enable prospects to actually see your business from their computers.
+Videos, as a teaching or marketing tool, are great because they enable prospects to actually see your business from their computers.
 You can be seen as hospitable.
 Videos can help your prospects feel like guests.

 - Quick and simple product demos – nothing too complex requiring zooming in and out or different camera angles.